Transmission Line Termination Techniques in High-Speed Design

-The purpose of this section is to explain what transmission lines are; what is moving on them, how they behave when switching signals are sent on them and how to control those switching signals with terminations for best signal quality.
+The purpose of this section is to explain what transmission lines are; what is moving on them, how they behave when switching signal termination is sent on them and how to control those switching signals with line terminations for the best signal quality.
 At the end of this section is a list of materials for further reading that may prove useful to the reader.

 A key part of this section and the ones that follow is providing design rules that are valid along with proof of their validity.
 It is the author’s belief that all design rules should be accompanied by their proofs as well as with what their limitations are if any.